processone/docs.ejabberd.im/content/admin/guide/index.md

     message that was sent to two resources might get resent to one of them if the other one timed out.
 Therefore, the default value for this option is `false`, which tells ejabberd to generate an error message instead.
+As an alternative, the option may be set to `if_offline`.
+In this case, unacknowledged stanzas are resent only if no other resource is online when the session times out.
+    Otherwise, error messages are generated.
 The option can be specified for `ejabberd_c2s` listeners.

 `resume_timeout: Seconds`